vincent-margiotta/thumbr/README.md

 4. Built-in defaults

 Tip: copy `config.example.json` to `config.json` and adjust only the fields you care about.
+If you prefer inline documentation, use `config.annotated.toml` as a commented reference and copy settings into your own config (JSON/YAML/TOML all supported).

 ### Configuration (quick scan)